 Partnering to improve user experience today and in the future

-L’Oreal has about 2,500 Planning Analytics users executing about 200,000 reports each month; using COMPASS, users enjoy a live view of their data.
+L’Oreal has about 2,500 Planning Analytics with Watson users executing about 200,000 reports each month; using COMPASS, users enjoy a live view of their data.
 “Our largest Planning Analytics instances are close to one terabyte,” says Mesnier, “and our library offers around 1,000 complex reports available to end users.
 Thanks to this, COMPASS is generating a high level of trust in financial figures.”

-To improve integration of both Cognos and Planning Analytics with COMPASS, the analytics teams at L’Oreal have both received feedback from their users and provided ongoing feedback to IBM.
+To improve integration of both Cognos and Planning Analytics with Watson with COMPASS, the analytics teams at L’Oreal have both received feedback from their users and provided ongoing feedback to IBM.
 With this insight, IBM has been able to incorporate customer experience enhancements directly into the product roadmaps.

 Laurent Mesnier looks forward to the latest release of Cognos 11.1.7.
 “We are very interested in dashboards with 11.1.7 — these are much more powerful and we think they are adapted to our very demanding needs.”
 L’Oreal’s team also looks forward to ongoing product enhancements.
 Planning Analytics Workspace includes dramatic improvements in its latest release, with IBM working to apply AI to multidimensional data sources.
 Users will be able to gain deeper insights with greater ease, speed, and accuracy by having an AI-infused centralized analytics solution with the right governance tools in place.

 How to embrace AI: IBM’s AI Ladder

 IBM helps brands like L’Oréal make their data ready for AI in hybrid cloud and virtualized environments.
 With the Ladder to AI™, IBM has developed a prescriptive approach to help clients accelerate their journey to AI.
 Conceived as a series of rungs on a ladder, each step addresses critical milestones on that journey.